Rotation Structure

 Conferences

-Didactic and procedural workshops occur on Wednesday afternoons once a month for each resident class.
+Expanded and procedural workshops occur on Wednesday afternoons once a month for each resident class.
 Topics are chosen to ensure comprehensive inpatient and outpatient topics and include MAT, Lifestyle Medicine and wellness workshops.
 Also included are procedural workshops such as Point of Care ultrasound, Musculoskeletal injections, dermatologic procedures, along with others.

 Supportive Community